DvirN/Getting_and_cleaning_data_project/CodeBook.md

 ##Data Cleaning and tidying steps

-Generally, the my proceess for tidying the data can be divided fo five steps.
+Generally, the proceess for tidying the data can be divided fo five steps.

 1. In the first step, the six data files (3 for train, 3 for test) are loaded and merged alltogether: first, the complete train set is created, by joining the columms of the X_train, Y_train, and subject_train.
 Similarly, a joined test data-set is created.
 These two data set are joined by their rows to create a whole data frame - train and test data.